Ability of error correlations to improve the performance of variational quantum algorithms: Error model

-To see that $T$ describes the desired process, assume, for example, that at time $t$, the fluctuator is excited; $s_t=(0,1)^T$.
+To see that $T$ describes the desired process, assume, for example, that at time $t$, the fluctuator is excited; $s_t=(0,1)^\mrm{T}$.
 After it is reset with probability $1-\kappa$, there are two ways in which it can remain excited: either the fluctuator was not reset, which happens with probability $\kappa$, or the fluctuator was reset to $s_0$, but is excited merely because in the state $s_0$, the fluctuator is excited with probability $p$.
-Thus, the overall probability that the fluctuator remains excited is $(0,1)T(0,1)^T=T_{11}=\kappa+(1-\kappa)p$.
+Thus, the overall probability that the fluctuator remains excited is $(0,1)T(0,1)^\mrm{T}=T_{11}=\kappa+(1-\kappa)p$.
 Other entries of $T$ follow similarly.
-Note $T_{ba}$ describes the probability to transition from the state $a$ to $b$ (in terms of RV values).
+Note $T_{ba}$ describes the probability to transition from the state $a$ to $b$ (in terms of the values that the random variable $B$ can take).

 The initial state $s_0$ is a steady state of $T$ because $T$ sends $s_0$ to $s_0$ both when the state is kept and when it is reset.
-(Explicit diagonalization is a simple way to check that this is the only non-trivial steady state).
+(Explicit diagonalization is a simple way to check that this is the only nontrivial steady state).
 Thus, from an ensemble viewpoint, the Markov chain is trivial; $s_t=T^ts_0=s_0$ for all $t$.
 Therefore, the marginalized, time-local probability to be in the excited state is $p$, independent of $t$ and $\kappa$.
 Under the definition $B_t=B(s_t)$, it follows that $\mathbb E(B_t)=p$ for all $t$.
-Defining the RV $B_{\mrm{tot}}=\sum_{t'=0}^tB_{t'}$, it follows by the linearity of expectation values, which also holds for correlated RVs, that the expected number of times the fluctuator has been excited from $t=0$ up to and including $t=t'$ is simply $(t+1)p$, irrespective of $\kappa$.
+Defining the random variable $B_{\mrm{tot}}=\sum_{t'=0}^tB_{t'}$, it follows by the linearity of expectation values, which also holds for correlated random variables, that the expected number of times the fluctuator has been excited from $t=0$ up to and including $t=t'$ is simply $(t+1)p$, irrespective of $\kappa$.

 The state of the fluctuator at time $t$ is given by $s_t=T^ts_0$, where the $t$th matrix power of $T$ is given by